 "Jesus replied, Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven.'"

-This is why this little exchange just jumped out at me.
+Isn't it amazing?
 Just as you gave Peter the understanding to grasp who he was, you have given it to me.
 How else would I know?

 'Jesus Christ is the same yesterday, today and forever.'